Registration Rules and Rights of International Observer Organizations

 The international organization shall submit a copy of its constituent document to the CEC.

-If an observer (group of observers) is a representative of another state, he/she shall provide an application and a certificate of authorization;
+If an observer (a group of observers) is a representative of another state, he/she shall provide only application;

-The CEC shall decide on the registration of the organization, observer (group of observers) within 2 days of the submission of the application.
+The CEC shall decide on the registration of the organization, observer (a group of observers) within 5 days of the submission of the application but no later than the 4th day before the polling day.

 The organization has the right to have no more than 2 international observers at the same time at election precinct.